Nueva Vizcaya's at-large congressional district

 Nueva Vizcaya's at-large congressional district, also known as Nueva Vizcaya's lone district, is the sole congressional district of the Philippines in the province of Nueva Vizcaya for various national legislatures since 1898.
 The province first elected its representative provincewide at-large for the Malolos Congress of the First Philippine Republic.
-In 1907, when the Philippine Assembly was established, the province had no representation as it was then classified as a special province under the supervision of the Department of the Interior Bureau of Non-Christian Tribes.
-Since 1916 when it was re-established as a specially organized province separate from its former Comandancia de Quiañgan which became the Ifugao sub-province under Jones Law, Nueva Vizcaya has been entitled to one member in the House of Representatives.
+In 1907, when the Philippine Assembly was established, the province had no representation as it was then classified as a special province under the supervision of the Department of the Interior's Bureau of Non-Christian Tribes.
+Since 1916 when it was re-established as a specially organized province separate from its former Comandancia de Quiañgan which became the Ifugao sub-province under the Jones Law, Nueva Vizcaya has been entitled to one member in the House of Representatives.
 It remains as a single-member district, except for a brief period between 1943 and 1944 when a second seat was allocated in the National Assembly of the Second Philippine Republic.

+The district served as an electoral district in the 1934 Constitutional Convention and in the 1971 Constitutional Convention, with two delegates representing Nueva Vizcaya at-large in each.

-The district is currently represented by Tim Cayton of the Aksyon Demokratiko.
+The district is currently represented by Tim Cayton of Partido Federal ng Pilipinas (PFP).